dmx-systems/dmx-documentation/docs/devel.rst

 The plugin turn-around cycle
 ****************************

-This section illustrates how to begin a plugin project, how to build and how to deploy a plugin, and how to redeploy the plugin once you made changes in its source code.
+This chapter illustrates how to set up a plugin project, how to build and deploy a plugin, and how to redeploy it once you change the code.
+We develop a very simple plugin called "DMX Bookstore" from scratch.
+According to the above :ref:`P1-P4 <plugin-types>` figure the Bookstore plugin is of type *back-end-only* (P1).
+It has no logic (no Java or JavaScript code).
+The only thing the Bookstore plugin does is defining the "Book" data model.
+Mainly JSON is in use.
+So this type of plugin is quite easy to create, even for non-programmers.

-Let's start with a very simple plugin called *DMX Bookstore*.
-This plugin will just create a new topic type called ``Book``.
-Once the plugin is activated the topic type will appear in the DMX Webclient's *Create* menu, so you can create book topics and associate them with arbitrary topics.
-And you will be able to fulltext search for books.
-TODO: update

-Developing a plugin whose only purpose is to provide new topic type definitions requires no Java or JavaScript coding.
-All is declarative, mainly in JSON format.
+On the other hand in conjunction with the DMX Webclient installing a data-model-only plugin like DMX Bookstore has quite an impact.
+You can instantly create/edit Book topics.
+Yo do so via forms which are auto-generated from the data model.
+All the generic features like search, delete, hide, navigate, associate are there immediately.
+Basically this means: data model goes in, basis of a bookstore CMS comes out.

-Of course the topic type could be created interactively as well, by using the DMX Webclient's type editor.
-However, being packaged as a plugin means you can distribute it.
-When other DMX users install your plugin they can use your type definitions.
+Instead of creating a plugin you could, of course, create the "Book" topic type interactively in the DMX Webclient.
+The result would be the same.
+However, if a data model is packaged as a plugin this means you can *distribute* it.
+Other DMX users can install your plugin and use your data models.

 Begin a plugin project
 ======================